brainhubeu/hadron/packages/hadron-security/README.md

   .allow('/route3/*', [['Role1', 'Role2'], 'Role3'], 'delete');
 ```

-Next you can use security instance returned from promise to check if user is allowed to route by:
+Next, you can use security instance returned from promise to check if the user is allowed to route by:
 ```javascript
 isAllowed(path, allowedMethod, user);
 ```
-* `path` - string which contains URL.
+* `path` - a string which contains URL.
 * `allowedMethod` - string which contains HTTP method.
 * `user` - IUser implementation.